-Life was easy when your only bills were a portion of the rent, cable, utility and phone bills with an occasional trip to the grocery.
+Life was easy when your only obligations were a portion of the rent, cable and utility bills with an occasional trip to the grocery.
 Nevertheless, adulthood beckoned and it’s time to create a budget and pay bills on time, every time.
-Now that you either a homeowner or saving for your first home, sticking to a budget and paying bills is important to your financial well-being.
+Now that you're either a homeowner or saving for your first home, sticking to a budget and paying bills is important to your financial well-being.
 Creating a budget will curb your spending and help launch a savings plan that will lead you down the path to financial stability.

 Create a spreadsheet listing your monthly expenses.
 Name one column “Expense” and a second column “Amount.”
 List all of your bills and living expenses under the "Expense" column and input an average monthly dollar amount in the "Amount" column.